freignat91/mlearning/README.md

   - negative decision fading: the number of fading train after a bas decision
   - update networks: the updated (copied) networks
   - train number: the number of time the networks have been trained
-  - good decision rate: the good answers % (good decisions / total decisions)
+  - decision rate: the good answers % (good decisions / total decisions)
 - for networks assessment, worse or best:
   - ant id of network (clicking on it, it selects it)
   - structure: structure of the networks (number of neurons per layer)
   - distinct decisions: distinct number of decision the network can taken
-  - good decision rate: the good decisions % of the network (good decisions / total decisions)
+  - decision rate: the good decisions % of the network (good decisions / total decisions)

 ## command line